LODLAM/LODLAMTO16/OpenRefine_Tutorial/Installation/OpenRefineInstallation.md

 ###Get OpenRefine or LODRefine
 There are 3 options for getting what you need onto your computer.
 Just choose 1.
 All methods get you an installation of OpenRefine or LODRefine ready for the workshop.

-**Option 1:** Keep the installation simple (no command lines), and you'll be using OpenRefine for other work.
+1. **Option:** Keep the installation simple (no command lines).

-**Option 2:** Clone a GitHub repository and run LODRefine via command line interface, which can help with debugging.
+2. **Option:** Clone a GitHub repository and run LODRefine via command line interface, which can help with debugging.
 No extensions installation required.

-**Option 3:** Don't install anything and take your chances with a cloud-hosted version over conference wifi.
+3. **Option:** Don't install anything and take your chances with a cloud-hosted version over conference wifi.

 ---